Advanced Search Feature

 search execute buttonto run the query

-- body: Restricts the search rule to the body of the document.
-In the case of emails that are replies or forwards, this will include all quoted content from earlier mails in the email thread
+- body: Restricts the search to the body of the document.
+In the case of emails that are replies or forwards, this will include all quoted content from earlier emails in the email thread

 - type: Restricts the search to the file type of files